QML is a user interface markup language that is used in the Qt Framework. Coco has an add-on that supports code coverage for QML.

 The following variables control various debug output generated by the tracker.
 All log messages are prefixed with

-COCOQML_QUIET: Set this variable to 1 to disable all messages generated by the add-on.
+COCOQML_QUIET: Set this variable to 1 to disable all messages generated by the plugin.
 Usually, all messages will be printed to standard error, but if you rely on parsing standard error in your application, you can use this to avoid interference.

 This setting overrides the verbose mode, see below.